savio-henrique/nixos-config/README.md

-# :link: My NixOS configuration
+# :snowflake: My NixOS configuration

 A little dive into my ~~madness~~ configuration and its components and modules.

-One's personal system configuration is always on WIP, as this is a living beast.
+One's personal system configuration is always on [WIP](./WIP.md) as this is a living beast.
 Have fun trying to decypher what I'm doing. :laughing:

----

 ## :gear: Reestructured Configuration